-(i) Students wishing to cycle around Oxford can either bring a bicycle with them or buy/ hire a bicycle while in Oxford.
+Students wishing to cycle around Oxford can either bring a bicycle with them or buy/ hire a bicycle while in Oxford.
+Bicycles may not be ridden inside the College or brought into the Main Quad and south side of the College.
+Bicycles left outside the front gates of College obstruct the pavement and are vulnerable to vandalism or theft at night.